replicaJunction/replicaJunction.github.io/_posts/2016-08-18-installing-applications-with-psadt-part2.md

 Execute-Process -Path "$dirFiles\jre-8u101-windows-i586.exe" -Parameters "INSTALLCFG=$dirSupportFiles\java.settings.cfg /L $configToolkitLogDir\jre-8u101-windows-i586.log"
 {% endhighlight %}

+Notice that I'm using some variables here for file paths.
+These are variables built into the toolkit that provide a quick reference to some locations:

+* $dirSupportFiles - full path to the SupportFiles directory
+* $configToolkitLogDir - directory where the toolkit log files are saved.
+This can be defined in the toolkit's config.xml file.
+I use this to store the log file Java creates in the same location as the log file the toolkit creates.

 ### Post-Installation

-Finally, we'll want to disable Java's automatic updater with some Registry keys.
-Again, we'll use the toolkit function Set-RegistryKey instead of PowerShell's native Set-ItemProperty.
+The Post-Installation section is handy for clean-up tasks, or for modifying application defaults or preferences after the installer has completed.
+In our Firefox example, there really wasn't anything we needed to customize here, but there are a couple of things we should "fix" for Java, like disabling Java's automatic updater with some Registry keys.
 This section begins on roughly line 134:

 {% highlight powershell %}
 ##*===============================================